jaruizes/angular2-routing/README.md

   }
 ```

-And the last one is passing a parameter called 'param1' to feature2.
+And the last one consist on passing a parameter called 'param1' to feature2.
 In order to do this, we have to modified the  ```gotofeature``` function in Feature1Component to add the param:

 ```typescript
   gotofeature() {